stevemclaugh/preservation-torrent/README.md

 ### The fewer files in a torrent, the better.

-- Each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.
+- Each dataset should be distributed as one ZIP file (or comparable archive format) with a corresponding JSON metadata file.

 - Each torrent should contain no more than 400–500 individual files.
 If a single torrent points to too many files, participants' clients may lag or crash.